executors/executors/explanatory.md

-We include `bulk_execute` because the equivalent path through `execute` via a for loop at the point of submission would incur overhead and would not be able to guarantee correct forwrd progress gurantees between each execution agent created by `execute`.
+We include `bulk_execute` because the equivalent path through `execute` via a for loop at the point of submission would incur overhead and would not be able to guarantee correct forward progress guarantees between each execution agent created by `execute`.

 ## One-Way Single-Agent Functions